Distinguished Staff Awards

 - Review your nomination.
 Verify the accuracy of all information in the nomination.

 A selection committee uses a weighted scoring method to evaluate the items.
-The selection committee prepares a list of recommended awardees to submit to the Chancellor and university President for his or her review and final approval.
+The selection committee prepares a list of recommended awardees, which is then submitted to the Chancellor and University President for his or her review and final approval.